PublicDataWorks/verdad/prompts/Stage_4_review_prompt.md

 2. **Disinformation Snippet** (part of the Transcription)

     - This is a specific segment of the full transcription that has been previously identified as containing disinformation or misinformation.
     - If this snippet is not found in the transcription, that means the inputs are invalid.
-      - In that case, please stop your reviewing and keep everything unchanged (output the exact same Analysis JSON as the input).
+Refer to the **Guidelines** section below for instructions on how to handle this situation.

 3. **Audio Metadata**